fvonhoven/EdenHealthMST/README.md

 ### _Prerequisites_

+- You should have Xcode or Android Studio installed on your computer

-- If you have never run a React native application on your computer before, you will have to [setup your environment.](https://reactnative.dev/docs/environment-setup)
+* If you have never run a React native application on your computer before, you will have to [setup your environment.](https://reactnative.dev/docs/environment-setup)

-* Clone this repository into a local directory on your computer
+- Clone this repository into a local directory on your computer
   ```
   git clone git@github.com:fvonhoven/EdenHealthMST.git
   ```
-* Install local packages with yarn or npm

-  - `yarn`
-    or
-  - `npm i`

-* ##### (iOS only) Additional Installation step for Cocoapods!

-  - `npx pod-install ios`

 ## iOS

+- Install local packages with yarn or npm

+  - `yarn` or `npm i`

+* `npx pod-install ios`

-- Run application with `npx react-native run-ios`
+- Run the app with `npx react-native run-ios`

 ## Android

+- Install local packages with yarn or npm

+* `yarn` or `npm i`

-- Run application with `npx react-native run-android`
+- Run the app with `npx react-native run-android`

 # Implementation